mahorn/Map673/module-04/lab-04/Visualization of Kenya's Forest Cover 2015.md

 **1. Why are you making this product?**

 	* I want to visualize the forest cover for each county in Kenya.
+    * Visualization of Protected Areas in Kenya.
 	* Compare forest density by county.
+    * Compare forest density and protected areas in Kenya.

 **2. What do we want to get out of this product?**

     * Use it as a conservation tool.
 	* Identify important forested areas in Kenya.
-    * Idenfity higher and lower density of forested areas in Kenya.
+    * Identify higher and lower density of forested areas in Kenya.
+    * Compare relation between higher density forested areas and classification protected areas in Kenya.

 **3. What do our users want to get out of this product?**